netxms/netxms-doc/admin/appendix.rst

     - RADIUS authentication method to be used (PAP, CHAP, MS-CHAPv1, MS-CHAPv2).
     - PAP
     - No
+  * - RADIUS.NASIdentifier
+    - Value for NAS-Identifier attribute in RADIUS request (will not be sent if empty)
+    - none
+    - No
   * - RADIUS.NumRetries
     - The number of retries for RADIUS authentication.
     - 5